 Irrevocable beneficiaries might also play a part when using irrevocable trusts.
 For example, you might name a trust as the beneficiary of a life insurance policy and the funds eventually go to the trust's beneficiaries.

+An irrevocable trust beneficiary is entitled to payments from the trust, and the trust can't remove that person without getting authorization to do so.
 What's more, that person might enjoy some degree of creditor protection if they don't have the right to withdraw funds whenever they want.